 *Do I need a visa?

 Yes and no. It depends on how long you want to stay.
 Many countries get a free 30 days, but anything after that you’ll need to pay for a visa.
 I have more info on that here.
 Another option for those wanting to integrate themselves into the culture better and wanting to say for a long period of time is to take Thai lessons.
-Not only will you be learning the language, but enrolling in class like the ones offered at Language Express will give you an extended visa.
+Not only will you be learning the language, but enrolling in a class give you an extended visa.

 *What’s up with the toilets?

 They usually have regular western toilets, but sometimes you come across a “squatty potty.”
 Essentially it’s a ceramic hole in the ground.
 Crouch over it and do your business.
 Yes, you need to take that bucket and use the water to flush the toilet.
 There’s also a “bum gun” which is often used instead of toilet paper.
 Don’t put toilet paper in the toilets when it stays to NOT put it in there.
 The drains can clog.

 Wifi is everywhere, most guesthouses and cafes have it.
 It sometimes sucks, but more often than not it is decent enough.

 How Much Does it Cost to Live in Thailand

 * Gimme Estimates on What I Can Expect to Pay for Things…

 Here is a rundown of things you might purchase out here and how much they are.

 (Prices are an estimate only.
 The city you are in will make a difference in what you pay and how good your bargaining skills are- don’t be a douche, bargain nicely.)